rust-qt/ritual/cpp_to_rust/cpp_to_rust_generator/README.md

 Implemented:

 - `QFlags<Enum>` types are converted to Rust's own similar implementation located at `qt_core::flags`).
-- `qt_core::connections` implements a way to use signals and slots.
+- `qt_core::connection` implements a way to use signals and slots.
 It's possible to use signals and slots of the built-in Qt classes and create slots bound to an arbitrary closure from Rust code.
 Argument types compability is checked at compile time.

 Not implemented yet but planned: